anwarmamat/cmsc330spring2024/pbt.md

 ```
 let rev l = l  (* returns the same list *)
 ```
+Obviously, this implementation of `rev` is not correct.
 A simple unit test would catch the bug:
 ```
 let test_reverse = rev [1;2;3] = [3;2;1]
 ```
-However, the property does not catch the bug!
+However, the property `prop_reverse` does not catch the bug!
 ```
 let prop_reverse l = rev (rev l) = l
 ```
-because the property always holds.
+because the property always holds if `rev` returns the original list without reversing it.
 Therefore, we need a better property.
 ```
 let prop_reverse2 l1 m l2 =
    rev (l1 @ [m] @ l2) = rev l2 @ [m] @ rev l1